micheh/psr7-cache/README.md

 ```

 This will add the header `Cache-Control: private, max-age=600` to your response.
-With this header the response will only be cached by the person who sent the request and will be cached for 600 seconds (10 min).
+With this header the response will only be cached by the client who sent the request and will be cached for 600 seconds (10 min).
+During this time the client should use the response from the cache and should not make a new request to the application.

 ### Cache Validators
-After the specified 10 minutes the cache is expired.
-The client will make a new request to the application and get the newest version.
-You should also add an `ETag` header (and `Last-Modified` header if you know when the resource was last modified) so that the application does not have to send the response again in case the client already has the current version (Cache Validation).
+The application should also add Cache Validators to the response: An `ETag` header (and `Last-Modified` header if you know when the resource was last modified).
+This way the client will also include the `ETag` and `Last-Modified` information in the request and the application can check if the client still has the current version.

 ```php
 /** @var \Psr\Http\Message\ResponseInterface $response */